BruhfessorX/cybercraft5e/docs/player-options/races.md

 ---

 ## Role in the World
-Races in Letheris are more than stat bonuses — they are political identities.
+Races in Lavara are more than stat bonuses — they are political identities.
 In Echo City:
 - Humans dominate population numbers but not necessarily power.
 - Vampyrus control the underworld and hidden courts.